serverfarmer/serverfarmer/README.md

 Server Farmer consists of over 80 Git repositories.
-But don't worry, you will need to fork only 2 of them (this one and `sf-keys`), and start with editing just one small file: `scripts/functions.custom`.
+But don't worry, you will need to fork only 2 of them (this one and `sf-keys`), and start with editing small files in `config` directory.

 After forking, clone this repository to `/opt/farm` directory on your server: